 Whistleblowers can report anonymously and remain anonymous, during any investigation and after any investigation is completed and still be protected under the Corporations Act.
-Unauthorised disclosure of the Whistleblower's identity or information from which the identity of the Whistleblower could be inferred is illegal and will be regarded as a disciplinary matter and will be dealt with in accordance with the Group's disciplinary procedures.
+Unauthorised disclosure of the Whistleblower's identity or information from which the identity of the Whistleblower could be inferred is an offence under the Corporations Act and will be regarded as a disciplinary matter and will be dealt with in accordance with the Group's disciplinary procedures.

-Where a Protected Disclosure is made anonymously through the independent Whistleblower Service, CPA Australia will use reasonable efforts to ensure the process of investigating the report does not lead to the Whistleblower being identified.
+Where a Protected Disclosure is made anonymously through the independent Whistleblower Service, CPA Australia will take all reasonable steps to ensure the process of investigating the report does not lead to the Whistleblower being identified.
 A discloser who wishes to remain anonymous may refuse to answer questions that they feel could reveal their identity at any time during the investigation.